CPC Definition - Subclass G10L

 This place covers:

-- speech or voice analysis techniques specially adapted to analyse or modify audio signals not necessarily including speech or voice are also covered in subgroups (G10L 21/00, G10L 25/00);
+- Speech or voice analysis techniques specially adapted to analyse or modify audio signals, where the audio signals do not necessarily include speech or voice, are also covered in subgroups (G10L 21/00, G10L 25/00).

 This place does not cover: